apache/buildstream/doc/source/hacking/making_releases.rst

      git tag -s 1.1.1
      git push origin 1.1.1

+  This will trigger the "Release actions" workflow which also takes care of:

+    * uploading Github release artifacts
+    * uploading Python source and binary packages to PyPI

 * Upload the release tarball

   First get yourself into a clean repository state, ensure that you